 In addition to using fluorescent quantum dots, these nanoparticles can also be made of various materials for example, metal nanoparticles like gold or silver that can be used with Raman spectroscopy to produce an effect known as surface enhanced Raman spectroscopy (SERS) which give rise to signals a million times more sensitive than regular Raman signals.
 These metal nanoparticles can be injected into cancerous tissues and used as absorbers that when hit with infrared light will absorb the energy, heat the cancerous tumour and kill it.
 Note nanotechnology is a field still in development and therefore more work and research is being done.

-One thought on “Micrometer and Nanometer Biomedical Sensing Applications”
+One response to “Micrometer and Nanometer Biomedical Sensing Applications”